Exploring Yau Tsim Mong: The Heartbeat of Mong Kok and Yau Ma Tei

 Dining and Groceries

-A Middle Eastern restaurant that serves a fusion of Indian, Middle Eastern and Thai dishes, from doner rolls and pizza to chaat and lamb curries.
+A South Asian restaurant that serves a fusion of Indian, Middle Eastern, and Nepalese cuisine, from doner rolls and pizza to chaat and chicken biryani .

 A Nepali grocery store and food supplier selling carefully curated and hard-to-source Nepali products like spices and lentils to packaged Nepali food products